SenseNet/docs.sensenet.com/content/tutorials/authentication/how-to-authenticate-react.md

 };
 ```

-You also have to update the *app-provider.js* which will be now responsibe for managing authentication as well.
+You also have to update the *app-provider.js* which will be now responsible for managing authentication as well.
 It should be something like this:

 ```javascript
 import {